-A significant thunderstorm almost eclipsed the opening night for the exhibition of Dovetail Mortises & Peluca Grande by Marquis Duriel Lewis last week, preventing the L.A.-based graffiti artist known as RETNA from arriving at his opening presented at The Goss-Michael Foundation.
-However, attending RETNA devotees still basked in his latest creativity.
+A significant thunderstorm almost eclipsed the opening night for the exhibition of Dovetail Mortises & Peluca Grande by L.A.-based graffiti artist Marquis Duriel Lewis (aka RETNA) last week, presented by The Goss-Michael Foundation.

 The exhibition was also the debut launch for my new art venture, Artrinity, along with my business partners Joyce Goss and Kenny Goss.
 After months of conversations and a visit to L.A. to meet Lewis at his downtown studio, the culmination of creativity produced an intriguingly unique perspective on the artistic activity of Marquis Duriel Lewis; RETNA.

 Known for his hieroglyphic, text-based graffiti style, Lewis’s work is often seen on artful walls across the country.
 Such as the Wynwood Walls in Miami, as well as the streets of Los Angeles—Craig’s restaurant on Melrose Avenue, West Hollywood Library and San Vincente Boulevard.
 His work is well collected by Hollywood celebrities and art patrons alike, including collaborations with fashion brands such as Louis Vuitton and Chanel.
 In 2015, RETNA collaborated with Justin Beiber for the album cover of Purpose, for the Black Panther movie he created set-designs, and the Kennedy Center commissioned work for an opera.
 RETNA, is a rare breed of artist, truly catapulting his career from the streets of Los Angeles as a graffiti artist to world-renowned fine art artist.